-France has fully complied with its commitment to strengthen the long-term resilience and sustainability of agriculture and food systems considering the Russian invasion of Ukraine.
-France has expressed verbal support for strengthening the long-term resilience and sustainability of agriculture and food systems and has met with overseas representatives to further these aims.
+France has fully complied with its commitment to strengthen the long-term resilience and sustainability of agriculture and food systems in light of the Russian invasion of Ukraine.
+France has expressed verbal support for strengthening the long-term resilience and sustainability of agriculture and food systems, and has met with overseas representatives to further these aims.
 The government has taken strong action in launching the PNDAR, which is aimed at promoting biodiversity and resilience against climate change.
+However, it has not taken any steps to support smallholder farmers or combat desertification.
 Additionally, it has taken steps to support smallholder farms through aid and recognized desertification by promoting the implementation of practices that limit soil erosion as seen in the CAP Strategic Plan.

-Thus, France receives a score of +1.
+Thus, France receives a score of 0.